What is the practice of traditional yoga?

 Many studios hold reverence for the ancient teachings of yoga, and we guide our classes this way.

 What does reverence in a yoga class mean?

 We chant/sing OM at the beginning of our classes.
 Please don’t be scared off by the word ‘chant’ either.
-When you go to church and sing a hymn, well… that’s the exact same thing.
+When you go to church and sing a hymn, well… that is the exact same thing.
 You are chanting or singing the name of God.
-It’s the same thing.
-I hear students say that they love yoga, but they don’t love the spirituality of yoga.
+It is exactly the same thing.
+I hear students say that they love yoga, but they do not love the spirituality of yoga.
 Well, the spirituality of yoga is to evolve and use your yoga practice to do that.
 It is to find flexibility in our bodies, so our minds can be flexible, and we can process change in our personal lives with greater ease.
 I mean, why do any of it if we aren’t actually evolving into better versions of ourselves and learning tools to manage stress in life?

 At the end of the class, we lay in sivasana.
 Why?
 Because this is where all the benefits of yoga come to you.
 When you lay down quietly after a class, all the fresh oxygenated blood that you just created for yourself in your practice, rushes through your body to heal you.
 If you are running out of class onto the next thing without taking time for yourself, the benefit of your practice is lost.
 Asana (yoga postures) prepares you for sivanana (a gentle meditative state of mind).
 It gets the “body” out of the way, so the mind can be still.